kwadejeffrey/RebelNii/README.md

 - 👋 Hi, I’m @RebelNii
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on JavaScript projects
+- 💞️ I’m looking to collaborate on JavaScript and PHP projects
 - 📫 How to reach me @KuntakinteNii on twitter, kwadejeffrey@gmail.com

 <!---